Angel-ML/angel/docs/deploy/run_on_kubernetes_en.md

 | angel.kubernetes.master.secrets.[SecretName] | none | Add the Kubernetes Secret named SecretName to the angel master pod on the path specified in the value. |
 | angel.kubernetes.executor.secrets.[SecretName] | none | Add the Kubernetes Secret named SecretName to the angel ps/worker pod on the path specified in the value. |

 All angel on kubernetes configuration information can be referred to `AngelConf` class.

+**Note**: If the you want to make your own image from the base image we provided, the `entrypoint.sh` and `Dockerfile` in source code `kubernetesmanager/scripts`.